-You see, you have plenty of leads.
+Here’s the thing: You actually have plenty of leads.
 What you really need are opportunities.
 And opportunities are absolutely not dependent on leads.

 The biggest challenge companies face is finding quality sales opportunities and converting those opportunities to revenue.
 It has nothing to do with leads.

 “Well Mike, how can you say that?
 I only got 2 leads from marketing in that past 90 days.
-That sucks!
-Marketing sucks!
-The leads they get me suck even worse.
+That isn’t enough!
+Marketing is failing me!
+And leads they get me are the worst.
 How can I make my number without leads?”

 I hear you loud and clear but let’s first examine your request for “leads”.